DavidMunozMartinez/smart-hoverjs/README.md

 </smart-hover>
 ```

-With this attribute default styles avobe will not be applied and you can write your own .smart-hover-shadow class to achieve the styles you want
+With this attribute set to "true", default styles above will not be applied and you can write your own .smart-hover-shadow class to achieve the styles you want

 ```css
 .container {